danhdinh98/energy-dashboard/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Deployment

+This project is deployed to: https://energy-dashboard-omega.vercel.app/

 ## TO DO:
 - [ ] add ability to cycle between previous and future months
     - [ ] add projections of future costs i.e. using current hourly usage